shriram-jagan/pyminiweather/README.md

 }
 ```

 The above implementation consists of looping over the spatial extents relevant to the output of the computation for all the four conservative variables (`NUM_VARS`).
-This helps select `window` of values from a conservative variable onto to the interpolating kernel or `stencil` as it is referred in the above code snippet.
+This helps select `window` of values from a conservative variable onto to the interpolating kernel or `stencil` as used in the above code snippet.
 The window size in this example is controlled by the variable `sten_size`.
 The variables `vals` and `d3_vals `, which represent the fourth order and first order interpolation of conserved quantities and hyperviscosity term respectively, is obtained by a dot product of `weights` and the conserved variable.
 It is important to note that these two variables are temporary variables in the computation and that their values for each coordinate in the grid is independent of the rest.
 The operation is then repeated for all the variables and then the window is moved by one unit in the x-direction and eventually by one unit in the z-direction.
 See the figure below for a pictorial representation of the workflow.

 ![Alt text](images/convolution_1.png)